pymacaron/pages/config.md

 * 'deploy_target' (MANDATORY): set to 'gcp-cloud-run'

-* 'docker_repo' (MANDATORY): name of the Cloud Run service in which your container will run.
+* 'docker_repo' (MANDATORY): Name of the Cloud Run service in which your container will run.

 * 'gcp_region' (MANDATORY): the GCP region to deploy to (ex: europe-west1)